The Best Pickleball Strategies

 Approach the Non-Volley Line Quickly Rather Than Staying Back

 The non-volley line is where all the action happens and will allow you to get to the ball more quickly.
 This allows you to employ some of your strategies without losing valuable time to bounces or trying to get the ball.
 This requires some self-control and skill; however, if you hit the ball too hard, it will go out of bounds.
 If you hit it too softly, then it will launch into the net.

 You will need a lot of practice to get the perfect balance, so try working on that during your next practice session.

-This is one of the most challenging aspects of pickleball, since you will need to anticipate your opponent’s every move and one mis-step can lead to a fault; you need your opponent to fault, so if you do this well, then you have a simple and effective strategy in the works.
+This is one of the most challenging aspects of the sport, since you will need to anticipate your opponent’s every move and one misstep can lead to a fault; you need your opponent to fault, so if you do this well, then you have a simple and effective strategy in the works.

 The best advice is to keep it simple.
 Keep your eye on the ball, that is all that matters, and don’t go for fancy shots.
 Your opponent will do that, but you need to set your opponent up for a fault.
 This won’t happen right away, so get into a rhythm, and watch your opponent make mistake after mistake until eventually they fault.
 Keep your technique perfect and control your volleys.

 Exhibit Correct Court Positioning for Doubles and How to “Move as a Team”